Beauty and integrity.

 Mostly I think we can agree that it should have integrity, but maybe you’re on the fence about beauty.
 After all, it reeks of trendy glamour.

 Most of us, save for some tree-hugging fundamentalists (like myself), will choose beauty over integrity when we are faced with that conflict.
-Are you wearing those Birkenstocks out to dinner?
+Are you wearing those Birkenstocks out to dinner on a first date?
 Probably not.

 Do you think the WWF would have become so popular and well-loved if they had a creepy spider on all of their campaign ads?